Here's what Vin Scully did on his first opening day in retirement

 Nope.
 Not even a little bit.
 Bill Plaschke of the Los Angeles Times spoke to Vin on Monday and found out what the broadcasting legend decided to do with his first opening day in retirement.

-“Today I was engaged in that other national pastime, paying bills,’’ Scully said with a laugh.
-“Then I went to the post office to mail them, and now I’m just leaving the carwash.’’
+“Today I was engaged in that other national pastime, paying bills,” Scully said with a laugh.
+“Then I went to the post office to mail them, and now I’m just leaving the carwash.”

 Vin Scully is your grandfather.
-Paying bills by hand, mailing them out at the post office, going to the car wash?
+Paying bills by hand, mailing them out at the post office, going to the carwash?
 All you need is a trip to Arby’s after the pinochle club and you’ve got yourself a grandparent day.
 But Vin wasn’t done with his errands.

 “I have to go to the hardware store to pick up some anti-moth product,” Scully said.
 “I’m not sure if I’ll get home in time to see it.
-Who’s winning?’’
+Who’s winning?”

 That pretty much answers that burning question for us: no, Vin Scully isn’t having a difficult time not calling Dodgers games in retirement.
 He’s just living his life, which means that he may not finish them all in time to see the game.
 Just like us!